 Step 3.
 Publish the DNS Record

-We’ve talked about this simple DNS command above.
-Just publish it, confirm, and move to the next phase, TLS configuration.
+Publish the DNS Record, confirm it, and move to the next phase, TLS configuration.

 Step 4.
 Set up the TLS-RPT